 - Open the Settings app.

-- Go to Choose A Network… and select the Wi-Fi network you want to connect to.
+- Select the Wi-Fi network you want to connect to.

 Now it’s time for the host device to share access.
 On that iPhone, follow the below steps: